 For instance if the demand for US dollars $ increases in India then the value of rupee will decrease obviously.
 Here it’s very important to understand the supply and demand scenarios of a currency.

 For example if there’s a good amount of inflow of dollars $ into Indian economy then the demand for rupees increases as the $ are required to be converted into rupees.
 Then the demand for rupee increases thus it results in an increase in the value of rupee.

 Besides this demand and supply Principle there are many drivers that force the value of currency up and down.
 Some of those factors are :

 (1) Market psychology :

 If the investors feel that the market where their investments are, in down trending situation then they will first search for a relatively low risk and less volatile market to move their investments in order to avoid the losses.
-For example when the foreign Institutional investors in India identity a sign that India markets are going to move towards down then they will realise the their investments in Indian market to move onto more stable economy like US.
-Then the demand for rupee will decline which results in strengthening the value of US $ in terms of rupee leaving rupee depreciated.
+For example when the foreign Institutional investors in India identify a sign that Indian markets are going to move towards down then they will realise their investments in the Indian market to move onto a more stable economy like US.
+Then the demand for the rupee will decline which results in strengthening the value of US $ in terms of rupee leaving rupee depreciated.

 (2) Fiscal policy :

 In the fiscal policies if the government plans to borrow a debt from international funding agencies in order to meet the gap between revenue and expenditure then it results in high demand for dollars in terms of which the most of the international debts are granted.